custom-dev-tools/wampserver-php-cli-version-changer/README.md

 $ start "C:\path\to\cli_changer.bat" php7.2.3 --temp
 ```

-The short command line option `-t` can also be used in place of `--temp`.
+The short command line option `-t` is also available.

 **Note:** Enclosing the script path in quotes if it contains spaces and knowing the available PHP CLI version(s) in advance is still required.